myobie/nathanherald.com/content/posts/reminded-of-the-past/index.md

 {{</row-of-photos>}}

-One of these buildings had an informational sign.
+…when I learned about something I didn’t know before.
+One of these buildings had an informational sign about it.
 I took a photo of the sign, but this copy on Wikimedia is more clear than my photo:

 {{<fig
   alt="Historical sign about the Gutschow-Keller"